Bastion-Scar/ScaryCommit/README.md

 - sco init - Creates a yml configuration in which you must specify the API key and AI model
 - sco commit - commits automatically (need to add the necessary files to the index git add)

+# If you are unable to download Go SDK for go build (DOCKER REQUIRED):
+- sudo chmod +x setup.sh
+- ./setup.sh

+This will install the binary via a Docker container without installing Go